LeanneNortje/Indirect_few-shot_multimodal_word_acquisition/README.md

-# Visually grounded few-shot word learning in low-resource settings: Few-shot MattNet
+# Visually grounded few-shot word learning in low-resource settings: Indirect few-shot MattNet

 This repo provides the source code for the MattNet model that uses the indirect method to do few-shot classification and retrieval.
 I.e. MattNet not fine-tuned on the mined few-shot pairs.